-The Renewable Heat Incentive is due to end on 30th March 2022 after which it is expected to be replaced with the Clean Heat Grant Scheme.
+The Renewable Heat Incentive is due to end on 31st March 2022 after which it is expected to be replaced with the Boiler Upgrade Scheme (BUS).
 If you are considering upgrading your heating system with a renewable heating system and wish to take advantage of the RHI, your application will need to be approved before the closing date.

 You must use an MCS-certified supplier to qualify for the RHI.
 R A Brown is fully accredited and offers free advice on the RHI as part of our comprehensive customer service.
 The scheme is being administered by OFGEM on behalf of BEIS (The department of Business Energy and Industrial Strategy).

 Why should I switch to a renewable heating system?